If you are a driver employed by Bedford Borough Council, you will need to have a minibus D1 entitlement added to your driving licence.

 Read more on the conditions you must meet in order to drive a minibus.

-If you are a teacher or staff you need D1
+D1 entitlement if you are a teacher or staff

 Reasons why teachers need a D1 entitlement:

 - Teachers and other school staff are driving the school minibus for their paid employment.
 A teacher’s contract may not detail every activity and duty they carry out, but they receive a salary for doing so and they are subject to employer discipline for any negligence or misconduct whilst doing so, even outside normal school hours.
 We therefore conclude they receive payment or consideration for their work including driving, which is prohibited by the driving licence regulations when driving on a car licence.

 - The exemption for driving on a car licence stipulates that the journey must be for social purposes: school trips are official school business – if a member of staff took some pupils as passengers in their private car, they would need business use insurance cover as it would not be covered by a social, domestic and pleasure policy.

 - The exemption only applies to minibuses with a maximum weight of 3.5 tonnes fully loaded, excluding any specialised equipment for carrying disabled passengers.
 Many newer minibuses are over this weight limit; eg Ford Transit is 4.1 tonnes.
 The weight limit will not be changed.
 If a teacher relied upon the exemption and drove a minibus weighing less than 3.5 tonnes, the school might then replace it with a new heavier vehicle and the teacher could end up driving illegally if this was not picked up.

 - There has been no test case in court to determine this matter.
 Whilst various advice documents including some issued by central government state driving on a car licence is OK.
 These are expressing opinion and carry no weight in law.
 Bedford Borough Council’s position is to be prudent, rather than risk prosecution.